sangramsinghg/portfolio_diversifier/README.md

 Command Line Usage:
 ![Command Line Usage](Images/command_line_usage.png)

+NOTE: the user needs to run the portfolio_diversifier_ui.py before running the dash below
+NOTE: The dash needs to be run after forecasting function has been run in the portfolio_diversifier_ui.py

 To launch web output using Dash:
 ```python
 python <full path of the portfolio diversifier folder>/portfolio_diversifier_ui_dash_db.py